jsalinasf/cheat_sheets/dockerCommands.md

 ### DELETE Image
 	docker rmi "image_name"
 * Remember you must ensure that no containers are running off that image before attempting remove

+### PULL Image
+This command allows me to download the image and keep it locally so when I start a container using this image it will start inmediately without having to download it
+	docker pull "image_name"

+### RUN IMAGE with a process
+	docker run ubuntu sleep 5
+** IMPORTANT: Containers only run while a process inside of the container is running, if the process ends or crashes, the container will exit.
+Remember the explanation about running the Ubuntu Image**

+### EXECUTE a command inside docker container
+	docker exec distratec_mcclintock cat /etc/hosts

+### RUN IMAGE in ATTACH / DETACH mode (container will remain running on the background)
+	docker run kodekloud/simple-webapp (runs in attached mode, you will see the output of the container on your screen.
+Press CTRL+C to exit but it will exit the container as well) docker run -d kodekloud/simple-webapp (runs in detached mode)